WikiSleuth/WikiSleuth/readme.md

 <br>
 <h2>Installation: </h2>
 WikiSleuth is a Google Chrome browser extension.
 In order to install, clone or download the contents of this repository. <br>
 Next, navigate to your Chrome Extensions page (chrome://extensions) and ensure developer mode is activated.
-This can be found in the upper right hand corner of the Chrome Extensions page with the check box title Developer_mode. <br>
+This can be found in the upper right hand corner of the Chrome Extensions page with the check box title _Developer mode_. <br>
-Load the extension into the browser using the Load_unpacked_extension button and selecting the WikiSleuth file that you downloaded. <br>
+Load the extension into the browser using the _Load unpacked extension_ button and selecting the WikiSleuth file that you downloaded. <br>
-You should now see the WikiSleuth icon in the extension area of your Google Chrome browser, and can begin using our tool on [Wikipedia](http://en.wikipedia.org/).
+You should now see the WikiSleuth icon in the extension area of your Google Chrome browser, and can begin using our tool on [Wikipedia](http://en.wikipedia.org/Cake).
 <br>
+<h2>Usage: <h2>
+To use WikiSleuth, first navigate to your favorite [Wikipedia Article](http://en.wikipedia.org/Cake).
+If you want to see the story of any given text on the page, highlight a segment of text and select _Get Affected Revisions_.
+This will bring up a pane that will load all revisions that have affecting the text you have highlighted for the current article you are viewing in Wikipedia!
+<br><br>
+If you want to see how active a page has been, use our Heatmap feature by selecting _Start Heatmap_.
+You will begin to see how frequently sentences are edited based on the color that the sentence is highlighted.
+A more red color highlighting a sentence signifies that it has been edited more recently, while a more blue color highlighting a sentences signifies that it was not edited recently!
+<br><br>
+If you are curious of an authors activity on Wikipedia, use our _Revisions By Author_ feature.
+To do this navigate to the extension button and select _Get Revisions By Author_.
+Once selected enter a Wikipedia author name and a pane will appear with information about that author on Wikipedia!
 <br>
 <br>
 <h2> Simple Branch Tutorial:</h2>